 Annual Evergreen Sale Fundraiser

-Each fall, youth help manage the orders, sales, and pick-up of fresh evergreen trees, wreaths, and roping brought to Shallowford straight from a North Carolina tree farm at the start of the Christmas season.
-A portion of the proceeds go back to the choir to help fund instruments and equipment, as well as upcoming tours.
+Each fall, youth help manage the orders, sales, and pickup of fresh evergreen trees, wreaths, and roping brought to Shallowford straight from a North Carolina tree farm at the start of the Christmas season.
+A portion of the proceeds goes back to the choir to help fund instruments and equipment, as well as upcoming tours.